NextronSystems/asgard-manual/usage/administration.rst

      - Description
      - Value
    * - server
-     - The receiving server, ``%asgard-host%`` is the Asgard which issued the Scan to the Agent -
+     - The receiving server, ``%asgard-host%`` is the ASGARD which issued the Scan for the Agent -
    * - port
      - Port number